 Our OTIS Ambassadors:

 We recognise there are many children within our school that have exceptional attendance and work hard every day to make sure they are in school and arrive on time.
-This year is our third year of OTIS ambassadors – a group of children who have shown their commitment to attending school to the best of their ability.
+Our OTIS ambassadors are a group of children who have shown their commitment to attending school to the best of their ability.
 These children and their roles are known within school and are happy to help and speak to children who may need help with getting to school every day and on time.

 Impact of Absence: